New renormalons from analytic trans-series

 \subsection{UV renormalons}

 So far we have focused on renormalon singularities in the positive real axis.
 These are eventually due to poles of $\sigma(\omega)$ in (\ref{sig-ome}) in the complex upper half-plane.
 It is tempting to believe that the poles of $\sigma(\omega)$ in the complex lower half-plane will lead to UV renormalons.
-In order to pick up these poles in the observables, we have to perform an analytic continuation to negative $B$.
-We will indeed see that this is the case, and we will obtain analytically the first few terms of the trans-series corresponding to the first UV renormalon.
+In order to pick up these poles in the observables, we need to deform the problem such that it has the same perturbative series but with negative $B$.
+Let us then assume that $B<0$ and change\footnote{This change is analogous to the Gaudin--Yang model with repulsive coupling, see \cite{mr-long}.} $\rho\rightarrow-\rho$.
+We are able to check the perturbative expansion is the same and obtain analytically the first few terms of the trans-series corresponding to the first UV renormalon.